mariostavr/Non-Local-Means/README.md

 ![size](https://user-images.githubusercontent.com/77213227/109365079-00949900-7899-11eb-98e9-9a31fd0671ad.PNG)
 ![nameFIle](https://user-images.githubusercontent.com/77213227/109365082-02f6f300-7899-11eb-9bf3-b96e958d3eff.PNG)

   9. Compile/run the code.
-In files it will be appeared two file.
+In files, "Right Clicl >> Refresh".
+Then it will be appeared two files.
 "Resized Image", "Filtered Image".
 Download them.

 # Visualization - Matlab
   1. Copy paste the downloaded files in the folder where the script is.